Background pattern

 This medication contains less than 23 mg of sodium (1 mmol) per 10 ml ampoule, which is essentially "sodium-free".

-This medication contains 40 mg of sodium (main component of table salt/for cooking) per 20 ml ampoule.
-This is equivalent to 2% of the maximum daily sodium intake recommended for an adult.
+This medication contains 40 mg of sodium (the main component of table salt/cooking salt) in each 20 ml ampoule.
+This is equivalent to 2% of the maximum recommended daily sodium intake for an adult.

-Mepivacaína B. Braun 20 mg/ml is administered via epidural and perineural routes for nerve conduction blockade and administration routes for peri and retrobulbar blocks in ophthalmic surgery.
+Mepivacaine B. Braun 20 mg/ml is administered via the epidural and perineural route for nerve conduction blockade and administration routes for peri and retrobulbar blocks in ophthalmic surgery.

-It will be administered by healthcare personnel only, and your doctor will determine the most appropriate dose for you.
-The smallest dose required to produce the desired anesthesia should always be used.
-Dosage should be adjusted individually according to the patient's age, weight, and specific case characteristics.
+It will be administered by healthcare personnel only, and your doctor will determine the most suitable dose for you.
+The smallest required dose should always be used to produce the desired anesthesia.
+The dosage must be adjusted individually according to the patient's age, weight, and specific case particulars.

-Your doctor will ask you to speak with them while they administer the medication to ensure you are conscious.
+Your doctor will ask you to talk to them while administering the medication to ensure you are conscious.

 Your blood pressure may be measured from time to time.

-If you are administered more Mepivacaína B. Braun 20 mg/ml than you should:
+If you are administered more Mepivacaine B. Braun 20 mg/ml than you should:

-Overdose may cause signs and symptoms of intoxication.
-The severity of the signs and symptoms depends on the dose administered.
+Overdose can cause signs and symptoms of intoxication.
+The severity of the signs and symptoms depends on the administered dose.
 The following may be observed:

 1. Central nervous system symptoms: